Convex Chance-Constrained Programs with Wasserstein Ambiguity: Introduction

-assures that the production capacities are able to satisfy the demands \(\xi\) at all locations.
-Here, \(A(x)\) in (\CCP) equals the \(m \times m\) identify matrix and \(b(x)\) equals \(Tx\). \end{example} In~(\SDC), the random vector \(\xi\) is decoupled from the decision variables \(x\) because, in this example, \(A(x)\) is independent of \(x\).
-For such chance constraints with \(A(x) \equiv A\), we follow the convention in the literature and refer to them as chance constraints with right-hand side (\RHS{}) uncertainty.
-In contrast, \(\xi\) and \(x\) are multiplied in~(\PORT).
-To distinguish chance constraints in this form from those with \RHS{} uncertainty, we call them chance constraints with left-hand side (\LHS{}) uncertainty.
-In addition, we say a chance constraint is \emph{individual} if \(m = 1\) (such as in~(\PORT)) and \emph{joint} if \(m \geq 2\) (such as in~(\SDC)).
+In~(\SDC), the random vector \(\xi\) is decoupled from the decision variables \(x\) because, in this example, \(A(x)\) is independent of \(x\).
+For such chance constraints with \(A(x) \equiv A\), we follow the convention in the literature and refer to them as chance constraints with right-hand side (\RHS{}) uncertainty. {In contrast, \(\xi\) and \(x\) are coupled in~(\WP).} To distinguish chance constraints in this form from those with \RHS{} uncertainty, we call them chance constraints with left-hand side (\LHS{}) uncertainty.
+In addition, we say a chance constraint is \emph{individual} if \(m = 1\), \emph{two-sided} if \(m = 2\) and the two rows of \(A(x)\) are opposite (such as in~(\WP)), and \emph{joint} if \(m \geq 2\) (such as in~(\SDC)).